ryan-mcclue/unsw/comp3331/wk2/week2.md

 TODO: byte size of protocol headers

+CSE machines have firewalls that block external traffic like a UDP packet

+Servers like the CSE machines aren't behind a NAT as we want them to have static publically addressable IPs.
+So, users logged into them will share same IP.
+Comparatively, on uniwide recieve NAT

 telnet offers bidirectional text-oriented communication with server, e.g. can encapsulate HTTP server interaction over port 80 or port 443 interesting HEAD request to only get header